haripriyaM-ai/19CS404-DBMS-Lab-Manual/Experiment8_Cursor/readme.md

 ---

 ## RESULT
-Thus, the program successfully executed and dis
+"Thus, the program successfully executed and the output was verified, demonstrating the correct use of explicit cursors.